jrb-s2c-github/atomika_wormhole/README.md

 * Tune size of Windows VM
 * Switch on compression of iso images?
 * Provide hash to compare iso against
+* Report failure in PowerShell scripts instead of failing silently, forcing one to check on HyperV manager